-Daniel Boulud arrived in New York in 1982 — the bad, good old New York that everyone is sentimental for now, including me — and nine years later, after working around town, this French born chef changed the NYC restaurant scene profoundly and to some degree permanently.
+Daniel Boulud arrived in New York in 1982 — the bad, good old New York that everyone is sentimental for now, including me — and eleven years later, after working around town, this French born chef changed the NYC restaurant scene profoundly and to some degree permanently.

 In 1993 he opened the simply named Daniel, high up Madison Avenue, nestled in the wealthy bosom of town.
 It was a culinary revelation.
 The food was startling, even to jaded, world traveling palettes.
 It was as superb, and the dishes as imaginatively fresh, as the best, most exclusive and expensive restaurants in France.

 And there was an unprecedented excitement around it, even in this city that wearily starts every conversation with some version of “seen it!”
 We hadn’t seen its like before.
 There were grand and gastronomically exceptional restaurants prior to Daniel — Lutece, Le Cirque, Four Seasons, to name the only three I can think of right now — but Daniel wiped the slate.
 Its food was ethereal.
 The restaurant was just the right amount of elegant and adult, but not too formal, never stuffy, and sophisticated fun.

 I think that’s why, although this wasn’t the first restaurant it was hard to get a reservation for, it suddenly seemed to be the first restaurant it was an event to get one.
 You told people.
 You anticipated the arrival of your evening.
 And you cherished the dinner.

 It seems, to me at least, that this heralded the now bloated era of the event-reservation restaurant, where everyone who’s ever made a ham sandwich on TV opens a place and creates a bottleneck to get in.
 Daniel also precipitated the concept of the star chef, whose name was spoken with knowing respect and not a little reverence.
 It certainly predated the now obnoxious ubiquity of the celebrity chef.